junit-pioneer/junit-pioneer/README.md

 ### Contributors

-JUnit Pioneer, as small as it is, would be much smaller without kind-hearted souls contributing their time, energy, and skills.
+JUnit Pioneer, as small as it is, would be much smaller without kind souls contributing their time, energy, and skills.
 Thank you for your efforts! 🙏

 The least we can do is to thank them and list their accomplishments here (in lexicographic order).